 In 2012, Cyprus’ banking system collapsed.
 Like Iceland, Cyprus’ banking sector has long had a huge offshore banking sector.
-By 2012 the banking sector had assets of $120 billion in an economy with a GDP of only $24 billion, with $60 billion of these assets involving Russian corporations’ deposits.
+By 2012 the banking sector had assets of US$120 billion in an economy with a GDP of only US$24 billion, with US$60 billion of these assets involving Russian corporations’ deposits.
 Cypriot banks had a hard time making a return on all this money, and their response was to raise loan risk-levels, lending to Cyprus’ local property companies, and to the Greek government, which in 2012 experienced the largest sovereign debt default in history.

 In March 2013, Cyprus became the fifth Eurozone country to get a bailout from the Troika, composed of the International Monetary Fund, European Central Bank and European Commission.
 Cyprus was lent €10 billion (US$11.9 billion).
 Included in the agreement was a haircut for bank deposits of more than €100,000 (US$119,300) at the country’s two largest banks-Bank of Cyprus, and Cyprus Popular Bank (Laiki Bank).